 Discounts to which you are entitled based on age and profession

 The main advantage of the Roma Pass is the 20% discount on admission to museums and monuments, but perhaps because of your age or profession you already have that discount without the Roma Pass.
 For example, EU citizens between 18 and 24 years old already have a discount for the Colosseum, so the Roma Pass would not be of any use to them, as the discounts are NOT cumulative.

 Waiting time at tourist attractions

-The beneficiaries of a Roma Pass card will be able to access through a special window to the Castel Sant Angelo, the Capitoline Museums and the Colosseum.
-That means saving a more than considerable waiting time that without the tourist card (unless the tourist spot in question allows online booking in advance avoiding queues as is the case of the Colosseum) you would have to do.
+The beneficiaries of a Roma Pass card will be able to use separate access to the Castel Sant Angelo, the Capitoline Museums, and the Colosseum.
+That means saving a more than considerable waiting time compared to visiting these landmarks without the tourist card (unless you can get your tickets online, as is the case of the Colosseum).

 Monuments and museums you want to visit

-You will amortize the Rome City Pass when you want to visit several attractions that require an entrance ticket; if this is not your case and your plan is to walk the streets of the city, you may not need the pass.
-If you are interested in visiting any attraction(s), calculate their price separately and compare it with the price of the Rome Pass.
+You will make the most of the Rome City Pass by visiting several attractions that require an entrance ticket; if this is not your case and your plan is to mostly walk the streets of the city, you may not need the pass.
+If you are interested in visiting any attraction(s), calculate the price of their tickets separately and compare it with the price of the Rome Pass.

 How are you going to move around Rome?

-The Roma Pass includes free transportation on the metro and city buses (which, by the way, are not free, although sometimes you may have thought so, as they have a different ticket validation system than in other European cities).
+The Roma Pass includes free transportation on the metro and city buses (which, by the way, are not free, although sometimes it can give this impression, as they have a different ticket validation system than in other European cities).
 If you are staying in the center of Rome and can get around on foot or if you are renting a motorcycle during your stay and will not be using public transport, this will be one advantage of the City Pass that you will miss out on.

 Ana's Traveller Tip